fleetdm/fleet/docs/REST API/rest-api.md

 #### Example

-Get aggregate status counts of Apple disk encryption profiles applying to macOS hosts enrolled to Fleet's MDM that are not assigned to any team.
+Get aggregate status counts of Apple disk encryption profiles applying to macOS hosts enrolled to Fleet that are not assigned to any team.

 `GET /api/v1/fleet/mdm/apple/filevault/summary`